Sherry-Ma/wee7-mini-rust/README.md

 # Week7 mini rust project -- String Manipulator
 This mini project is a command line tool that manipulate strings

-To run the program, compile it with rustc: `rustc string_manipulator.rs`
+To run the program, compile it with rustc command: `rustc string_manipulator.rs`

 This will create an executable file named string_manipulator.
 You can then run the program and provide a string to manipulate: